JenilGajjar20/Cpp-Inheritance/README.md

     // z is not accessible
 };

-class D : protected A
+class D : private A
 {
     // x is private
     // y is private